BayazidT/sadhitro/README.md

 ## about the project

-This project is just for design a simple admin panel using pure HTML,CSS, and JS.
+This project is just for develope a simple e-commerce type webapplication using raw PHP code and design is using HTML5,CSS3,Boostrap4.

 ### Landing